stuycs-gh-classrooms/nxtm-p01-pd09-balls/README.md

 Keyboard Commands:
 - a and s to move
 - spacebar to shoot
+- r to reset
+- p to pause/play
 Mouse Control: none
 - Mouse movement:
 - Mouse pressed: